-1.1.1 You are invited to submit a quote for the design and installation of an adventure golf course, including entrance gates, a kiosk, and associated landscaping on a former c.42m x 28m putting green at Mill Meadows.
-You are invited to submit quotes for both 9-hole and 18-hole options, space permitting.
+1.1.1 You are invited to submit a quote for the design and installation of an adventure golf course, including entrance gates, security fencing, and associated' landscaping on a surplus c.40m x 40m bowling rink in Swanspool Gardens.
+You are invited to submit quotes for an 18-hole option, space permitting.